The Information Dynamics of Generative Diffusion: Dynamics of the Generative Trajectories

-where $\lambda_{\text{min}}(\vect{x}^*_{t_c - \epsilon}, t_c + \epsilon)$ is the smallest of the eigenvalue of the Jacobi matrix whose eigenvectors overlap with $\vect{w}$.
-In the immediate sub-critical phase of a symmetry breaking phase transition, we know that there is a non-empty sub-space spanned by the eigenvector of the Jacobian corresponding to negative eigenvalues.
+so that perturbations with overlap on expanding modes of the reverse dynamics grow exponentially over $\tau$ (equivalently, along directions that are locally contracting in the forward-time flow, i.e.,~modes associated with negative eigenvalues for the forward dynamics).
+In~the immediate sub-critical phase of a symmetry-breaking phase transition, we know that there is a non-empty subspace spanned by the eigenvector of the Jacobian corresponding to negative eigenvalues.
 Therefore, perturbations along this unstable eigen-space will be exponentially amplified by the generative dynamics.
-In the stochastic case, this can be seen as a critical 'macroscopic amplification' of the infinitesimal noise input, where the noise breaks the symmetry of the generative model.
-In the deterministic dynamics, the symmetry is instead broken by the amplification of small differences between the generative trajectories.
+In~the stochastic case, this can be seen as a critical 'macroscopic amplification' of the infinitesimal noise input, where the noise breaks the symmetry of the generative model.
+In~the deterministic dynamics, the~symmetry is instead broken by the amplification of small differences between the generative~trajectories.

 In general, we will refer to the spectrum of Jacobian eigenvalues $\lambda_{j}(\vect{x}_{t}, t) $ as the local Lyapunov spectrum.
-As we shall see, this spectrum can be directly related to the conditional entropy production.
+As~we shall see, this spectrum can be directly related to the conditional entropy~production.

-\subsection{The global perspective on generative bifurcations}
+\subsection{The Global Perspective on Generative~Bifurcations}

-In the previous sections, we characterized the generative dynamics of diffusion models by studying the associated paths of fixed-points in term of their stability and bifurcations, which led us to establish formal connections with the statistical physics of phase transitions and symmetry breaking.
-However, in high dimension, small volumes around a fixed-point have vanishingly low probability of being visited.
-In fact, due to the dispersive effect of the noise, the generative trajectories are concentrated on fixed-variance shells around the fixed points.
-More formally, these set of "typical" points form tabular neighborhoods of the set of fixed-points (see \ref{fig:entropy rate}).
-It is therefore unclear how a bifurcation in a path of fixed-points affects the behavior of the generative trajectories, since the analysis we presented in the previous sections was purely local.
+In the previous sections, we characterized the generative dynamics of diffusion models by studying the associated paths of fixed points in term of their stability and bifurcations, which led us to establish formal connections with the statistical physics of phase transitions and symmetry breaking.
+However, in~high dimensions, small volumes around a fixed point have vanishingly low probability of being visited.
+In~fact, due to the dispersive effect of the noise, the~generative trajectories are concentrated on fixed-variance shells around the fixed points.
+More formally, these set of "typical" points form tubular neighborhoods of the set of fixed-points (see Figure \ref{fig:entropy rate}).
+It is therefore unclear how a bifurcation in a path of fixed-points affects the behavior of the generative trajectories, since the analysis we presented in the previous sections was purely~local.